ForksInc/knife/README.md

 ## To fork this repo
 * Option #1: Set up everything on a dev server (above), go to http://localhost:5000, click on the link.
 * Option #2: [Click here](https://github.com/ForksInc/knife/fork).
-* Option #3: write a slack bot that automatically provisions a vm, starts knife.py, and sends you the link that you can then click!
+* Option #3: Write a slack bot that automatically provisions a vm, starts knife.py, and sends you the link that you can then click!
-* Option #4: hire an intern and ask them to do it.
+* Option #4: Hire an intern and ask them to do it.

 ## A product backlog of sorts
 In no particular order...